13 Tips to Help You Become a Sought-After Keynote Speaker

 Reach out to other people who have found success in keynote speaking to find out what their path was.
 How did they become the keynote speaker they are today?
 Don’t be afraid to ask.
 The worst thing that can happen is you receive a “no” or no reply at all.

-Most people are more than willing to help because if they are accomplished they remember what it took them there.
+Most people are more than willing to help because if they are accomplished they remember what it took them to get there.

 Of course, do be cautious in how you apply what you discover.
 Someone else’s path provides insight, but it’s not your path.
 Take only the advice that suits your circumstance from the nuggets a mentor might share.